bookofproofs/bookofproofs.github.io/_sources/history/17th-century.md

 ### 1646
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Choi_Seok-jeong/">Choi Seok-jeong</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Leibniz/">Gottfried Wilhelm von Leibniz</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Leibniz/">von Leibniz, Gottfried Wilhelm</a>
 : A German mathematician who developed the present day notation for the differential and integral calculus though he never thought of the derivative as a limit.
 His philosophy is also important and he invented an early calculating machine.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Flamsteed/">John Flamsteed</a>